victimofleisure/MidiRoll/README.md

 # MidiRoll

 Windows app that visualizes a MIDI file in piano roll format.
 I use this app to examine MIDI files output by other apps such as my [Polymeter MIDI Sequencer](https://victimofleisure.github.io/Polymeter/).
 The app doesn't currently permit any type of editing.
-The app can output a video containing the scrolling piano roll.
-The video is output as a sequence of PNG frames.
+The app can also create a video of the piano roll scrolling in real time.
+The video is output as a PNG frame sequence, and it accounts for tempo changes.

 The code compiles cleanly in Visual Studio 2012 and probably later versions too.